jianing-sun/Javacard-Apdu-TLV/README.md

 # Javacard Embedded Test - Jianing Sun
-## Java Mechanisms with Embedded Context
+## Java Mechanisms in Embedded Context
 * Java is a general purpose programming technology based on statically typed object oriented.
 JVM (java Virtual Machine) is useful when it comes to embedded system.
 Becase Java program source files are compiled into a well-defined assembly code specified for JVM which virtualizes the underlying